 The scope of what’s possible with marketing tracking is ever-growing — there are constantly new tools coming out that allow you to gain insight into a new area of customer behavior that you didn’t have access to before.
+One of the easiest ways to track at every stage of the customer lifecycle is through use of UTMs.
 But, as with any large project, starting by completing one small step at a time is key to getting the momentum going and eventually getting it done.

 We recommend looking at your marketing analytics in terms of the customer lifecycle.
 When you break up your marketing data into five separate stages — Attract, Convert, Fulfill, Delight and Refer — you’ll have a framework to better manage the data and use it to nurture leads and customers from one stage to the next.